 You may also send an email to us or visit our office, instead of phoning.
 Our staff will review your message and respond as quickly as possible.

 New York University is an affirmative action/equal opportunity institution.

 |>>||All students should apply for financial aid every year.
 Students who miss a financial aid priority deadline are still encouraged to apply and will be considered for student aid, if eligible, but funds become increasingly limited.
 Applications for student assistance will continue to be processed as long as we have available funds.
 Plan in advance and apply at least several weeks before the beginning of the semester for which you need funds.
 If you have not applied, do so immediately.
 Remember, to meet the specified deadline your application, with all necessary signatures, must be received and validated by the processor and released to NYU by the date shown below for priority consideration.|

-NOT REQUIRED for U.S. citizen and eligible non-citizen returning undergraduate students, transfer students, and graduate students at NYU New York campus, or adult students applying to The Paul McGhee Division at the NYU School of Continuing and Professional Studies, New York campus.
+REQUIRED for U.S. citizen and eligible non-citizen returning undergraduate students, transfer applicants for fall/summer admission (not current NYU students transferring internally) and graduate students at NYU New York campus, and returning adult students at The Paul McGhee Division at the NYU School of Continuing and Professional Studies, New York campus.

-REQUIRED for U.S. citizen and eligible non-citizen new freshmen at NYU Shanghai.
+REQUIRED for U.S. citizen and eligible non-citizen returning undergraduate and graduate students at NYU Shanghai.

 NOT REQUIRED for international students at NYU New York campus.